zdwvrp/CS-4320/assignments/01-assignment-one.md

 4. Commit all screen shots to the GitHub repository named after your pawprint, and make sure they are pushed to GitHub under an ”assignment-one” folder.
 5. submit a link to your repository on canvas under assignment one.

+**additional information can be found at the documentation site: https://oss-augur.readthedocs.io/